cpfaff/rbefdata_paper/paper/rbefdata.md

 ```
-## Warning: replanted species could not be fit on page.
+## Warning: BEF summerschool 2011 could not be fit on page.
 It will not be
 ## plotted.
-Warning: shrub individual could not be fit on page.
+Warning: functional eveness could not be fit on page.
 It will not
 ## be plotted.
-Warning: Plant functional traits could not be fit on page.
-It
-## will not be plotted.
-Warning: vegetation cover could not be fit on page.
-## It will not be plotted.
-Warning: arbuscular mycorrhizal fungi could not be
-## fit on page.
-It will not be plotted.
-Warning: competitive neighbourhood
-## could not be fit on page.
-It will not be plotted.
-Warning: Gram-negative
-## bacteria could not be fit on page.
-It will not be plotted.
-Warning:
-## shannon diversity could not be fit on page.
-It will not be plotted.
-## Warning: wood parenchym could not be fit on page.
-It will not be plotted.
-## Warning: wood perforation plates could not be fit on page.
-It will not be
-## plotted.
-Warning: cadmium at wavelength 214nm could not be fit on page.
-It
-## will not be plotted.
-Warning: cadmium at wavelength 228nm could not be fit
-## on page.
-It will not be plotted.
-Warning: cation exchange capacity could
-## not be fit on page.
-It will not be plotted.
-Warning: digital data
-## acquisition could not be fit on page.
-It will not be plotted.
-Warning:
-## diversity treatment could not be fit on page.
-It will not be plotted.
-## Warning: functional eveness could not be fit on page.
-It will not be
-## plotted.
 Warning: intraspecific diversity could not be fit on page.
 It
 ## will not be plotted.
 Warning: leaf physical resistance could not be fit on
 ## page.
 It will not be plotted.
-Warning: phylogenetic diversity could not be
+Warning: microbial biomass could not be fit
-## fit on page.
+## on page.
 It will not be plotted.
-Warning: productivity could not be
-## fit on page.
-It will not be plotted.
-Warning: rarefied diversity could not
+Warning: phylogenetic diversity could not
 ## be fit on page.
 It will not be plotted.
-Warning: response variable could
+Warning: rarefied diversity could
 ## not be fit on page.
 It will not be plotted.
-Warning: secondary compounds
+Warning: response variable
 ## could not be fit on page.
 It will not be plotted.
-Warning: spatial genetic
+Warning: secondary
-## structure could not be fit on page.
+## compounds could not be fit on page.
 It will not be plotted.
-Warning: trait
-## dissimilarity could not be fit on page.
-It will not be plotted.
 Warning:
-## wood shearing could not be fit on page.
-It will not be plotted.
-Warning:
-## wood stretching could not be fit on page.
-It will not be plotted.
-Warning:
-## aboveground biomass could not be fit on page.
-It will not be plotted.
-## Warning: branch water potential could not be fit on page.
+## spatial genetic structure could not be fit on page.
 It will not be
 ## plotted.
+Warning: wood bending could not be fit on page.
+It will not be
+## plotted.
+Warning: wood compression could not be fit on page.
+It will not
+## be plotted.
+Warning: wood shearing could not be fit on page.
+It will not
+## be plotted.
+Warning: wood shrinkage could not be fit on page.
+It will not
+## be plotted.
+Warning: wood stretching could not be fit on page.
+It will not
+## be plotted.
+Warning: wood toughness could not be fit on page.
+It will not
-Warning: cavity nesting hymenoptera could not be fit on page.
-It
+## be plotted.
+Warning: aboveground biomass could not be fit on page.
+It will
-## will not be plotted.
-Warning: community similarity could not be fit on
+## not be plotted.
+Warning: aeromorphic organic layer could not be fit on
 ## page.
 It will not be plotted.
-Warning: crown projection area could not be
+Warning: branch water potential could not be
 ## fit on page.
 It will not be plotted.
-Warning: eco-physiologic traits could
-## not be fit on page.
-It will not be plotted.
-Warning: ecosystem functioning
+Warning: cavity nesting hymenoptera
 ## could not be fit on page.
 It will not be plotted.
-Warning: experimental
+Warning: coarse root
-## treatment could not be fit on page.
+## density could not be fit on page.
 It will not be plotted.
 Warning:
-## genetic autocorrelation could not be fit on page.
-It will not be plotted.
+## community weighted mean trait could not be fit on page.
+It will not be
-## Warning: multi-trophic interactions could not be fit on page.
-It will not
+## plotted.
+Warning: crown overlap could not be fit on page.
+It will not be
+## plotted.
+Warning: crown projection area could not be fit on page.
+It will
-## be plotted.
-Warning: phylogenetic distinctness could not be fit on page.
+## not be plotted.
+Warning: eco-physiologic traits could not be fit on page.
 ## It will not be plotted.
-Warning: phytophagous insects could not be fit on
+Warning: ecosystem functioning could not be fit on
 ## page.
 It will not be plotted.
-Warning: respiration could not be fit on
+Warning: human influence could not be fit on
 ## page.
 It will not be plotted.
-Warning: rooting depth could not be fit on
+Warning: hunting type could not be fit on
 ## page.
 It will not be plotted.
-Warning: slope form could not be fit on
+Warning: inbreeding could not be fit on
 ## page.
 It will not be plotted.
-Warning: specialization could not be fit on
+Warning: matching status could not be fit on
 ## page.
 It will not be plotted.
-Warning: species identity variable could not
+Warning: multi-trophic interactions could
-## be fit on page.
+## not be fit on page.
 It will not be plotted.
-Warning: topography could not be
+Warning: nitrogen cycling
-## fit on page.
+## could not be fit on page.
 It will not be plotted.
-Warning: vegetation stratum could not
+Warning: phylogenetic
-## be fit on page.
+## distinctness could not be fit on page.
 It will not be plotted.
-Warning: water content could not
+Warning:
-## be fit on page.
+## phytophagous insects could not be fit on page.
 It will not be plotted.
-Warning: Weibull distribution
+## Warning: simpson diversity could not be fit on page.
+It will not be
+## plotted.
+Warning: social status could not be fit on page.
+It will not be
+## plotted.
+Warning: specialization could not be fit on page.
+It will not be
+## plotted.
+Warning: species identity variable could not be fit on page.
+It
+## will not be plotted.
+Warning: temperature could not be fit on page.
+It
+## will not be plotted.
+Warning: topography could not be fit on page.
+It will
-## could not be fit on page.
+## not be plotted.
+Warning: vegetation stratum could not be fit on page.
+It
+## will not be plotted.
+Warning: Weibull distribution could not be fit on
+## page.
 It will not be plotted.
-Warning: wood ground
+Warning: wood ground tissue could not be fit
-## tissue could not be fit on page.
+## on page.
 It will not be plotted.
-Warning: wood
-## mechanics could not be fit on page.
-It will not be plotted.
-Warning: wood
+Warning: wood porosity could not be fit
-## porosity could not be fit on page.
+## on page.
 It will not be plotted.
 ```

 ![plot of chunk vizalize_keywords](figure/vizalize_keywords.png)